 The California Humanities’ Project Grant program, a branch of our Humanities for All competitive grant program, provides funding twice a year for public humanities projects of up to two years duration from the award date.
-Launched in 2016, the program has 138 awards, totaling over $2.5 million.
+Launched in 2016, the program has made 138 awards, totaling over $2.5 million.
 Learn more about the Humanities for All Grant Program here.

 California Humanities, a statewide nonprofit partner of the National Endowment for the Humanities, promotes the humanities—focused on ideas, conversation, and learning—as relevant, meaningful ways to understand the human condition and connect people to each other in order to help strengthen California.
 California Humanities has provided grants and programs across the state since 1975.
-To learn more, visit calhum.org, or like and Facebook, Twitter, and Instagram.
+To learn more, visit calhum.org, or like and follow on Facebook, Twitter, and Instagram.

 # # #